|

 - Use Yarn Workspaces commands for managing dependencies.

-- Follow the commit message guidelines.
+- Follow the semantic commit message guidelines.

 Tools & configurations